“What type of weather should I plan for? How is Missouri River Relief prepared for this?”

-The Missouri River Action project is a research assignment that we require each student to complete by the end of the Academy.
-Jan Weaver, MRR crew member, and MEEA director, will lead instruction on the action project.
-For the action project, each student will identify an issue that in some way affects the Missouri River and will conduct research - using MRR resources - to develop a solution that addresses their given problem.
+The Missouri River Creative Art Project is an art project that we require each student to complete by the end of the program.
+For the art project, students will work in partners to identify an issue that in some way affects the Missouri River and will conduct research - using MRR resources - to develop a solution that addresses their given problem.
 Now, I know conducting research doesn’t sound like a typical camp activity, but at MRR, we believe in finding the right balance between fun and learning, creating an extraordinary overall experience.
 In addition, research will facilitate a deeper connection that students feel to the Missouri River, thus empowering the next generation of river stewards.
-Conducting research prior to the Academy is not a requirement, but we highly recommend that students at least identify a few topics that might be of interest before coming to the Academy.
-Resources for researchable topics can be found on our MRR education page.

 “Are there any physical requirements for the Missouri River Academy?”

 During the Academy, we will be doing some form of physical activity every day.
 Some days will be more strenuous than others; for example, one day will be spent riding bikes on the Katy Trail.
 The bike ride will be more physically demanding than, say, the fourth day, which includes several presentations.
 Be that as it may, the Academy is not an exercise camp, and we try to be as inclusive of all fitness levels as possible.
 All we ask is that students be honest about their skill level, particularly concerning bike riding or swimming, and that they keep an open mind.
 More information is provided in the registration packets for the Academy.